The process of incorporation, explained (for founders)

 Before you get too attached to a name, it's a good idea to do a quick search to make sure no other business in your state is already using it.

-If you really love your name and want to protect it, you might even think about getting a trademark.
+If you really love your name and want to protect it, you might consult with a legal professionalabout how best to do so.

 Select a registered agent